s-thom/ourflags.lgbt/docs/Adding-a-new-flag.md

     ]
   # This particular flag doesn't have any extra designs on it, so it doesn't have `additionalPaths`.
 background:
-  # Gradient colours are in OKLCH for easy editing/inspecting.
+  # Gradient colours are in OKLCH for easier editing/inspecting.
   # Note that within each array, both colours have the same lightness and chroma.
   light: ["oklch(80% 0.045 352)", "oklch(80% 0.045 288)"]
   dark: ["oklch(40% 0.065 352)", "oklch(40% 0.065 288)"]